JNRowe/hubugs/README.rst

 ------------

 ``hubugs`` requires Python_ v2.6 or above.  ``hubugs``'s mandatory
-dependencies outside of the standard library are argh_, blessings_, github2_, html2text_, Jinja_, markdown2_ and Pygments_.
+dependencies outside of the standard library are argh_, blessings_, github2_ v0.6 or newer, html2text_, Jinja_, markdown2_ and Pygments_.

 Configuration
 -------------